 Credits, 3 sem. hrs.
-Prerequisite(s): Sophomore Standing or instructor's consent.
+Prerequisite(s): HIS 102 or HIS 104 or instructor's consent.

 A study of the rise and fall of the British Empire, focusing on the political, social, economic, and cultural aspects of empire, as well as the importance of empire to English national identity.